juandpinto/thesis-manuscript/source/12_methods.md

         find_and_count(open_and_read(f))
 ```

 The `find_and_count()`{.python} function finds each instance of the string described above using a regular expression, then adds the Hebrew part of the string—the lemma itself—to a dictionary.
-The dictionary is named `lemma_by_file_dict`, and its structure looks like this:
+The dictionary is named `lemma_by_file_dict`, and its underlying structure looks like this:

 ```{.sh}
 'lemma': {'path of file': 'frequency of lemma in file'}
 ```

 A Python dictionary is at its core a list of *key*:*value* pairs.
 Much like an actual dictionary consists of words and their definitions, this dictionary's keys are made up of all the individual lemmas found by our search.
-For each lemma, the value is another dictionary—making it a nested dictionary, or a dictionary within a dictionary.
-The keys for each inner dictionary are the paths of all the XML files (movies) that the lemma appears in, and the value of each is an integer that represents how many times that lemma appears in that file (frequency).
+For each lemma, the value is another dictionary—thus making it a nested dictionary, or a dictionary within a dictionary.
+The keys for each inner dictionary are the paths of all the XML files (movies) that the lemma appears in, and the value of each is an integer that represents how many times that lemma appears in that particular file (frequency).

 After the script reads each file, it returns a complete dictionary.
-Here is a sample:
+Here is a simplified example:

 ```
 'ב': {